Simian-Web-Apps/Python-Examples/src/imageprocessing/README.md

 - `annotator.image_annotator`

   - Upload images and an optional label definitions file, draw shapes on the figures and select from the predefined labels.
 When all figures are annotated you can download a .csv file with the annotations.
+The app can be extended with an AI object `detection_model.py` module that runs an object detection algorithm on inputs given by the app and returns the result in the format expected by the app.

 ## Installation